 – Identify the study group, working party or rapporteur group meeting at which the liaison statement was prepared.

 – Include a concise title appropriate to the subject matter.
-If this is in reply to a liaison statement, make this clear, e.g., "Reply to liaison statement from (source and date) concerning ...".
+If this is in reply to a liaison statement, make this clear, e.g. "Reply to liaison statement from (source and date) concerning ...".

 – Identify the study group(s) and working party(ies) (if known) or other standards organizations to which it has been sent.
 (A liaison statement can be sent to more than one organization.)

-– Indicate the level of approval, e.g., study group or working party, or state that the liaison statement has been agreed at a rapporteur group meeting.
+– Indicate the level of approval, e.g. study group or working party, or state that the liaison statement has been agreed at a rapporteur group meeting.